 #13 – Baylor Bears (35-7 Overall, 8-1 Big 12)

 Baylor (#11 last week) played just one game over the past week, a 1-0 loss to Texas State on the road.
 The Bears could not get anything going against Randi Rupp as Kelsee Selman’s strong pitching performance did not result in a favorable result.
-The Bears were scheduled to face Houston on Tuesday in a doubleheader, but those were cancelled due to weather.
+The Bears were scheduled to face Houston on Tuesday in a doubleheader, but those were canceled due to weather.
 Baylor has a massive series at Oklahoma this weekend and will play at Lamar on Tuesday.

 #14– Louisiana Ragin’ Cajuns (32-6 Overall, 14-1 Sun Belt)

-Louisiana-Lafayette (#13 last week) had a three game road trip at conference opponent Texas State.
+Louisiana-Lafayette (#13 last week) had a three-game road trip at conference opponent Texas State.
 The first two games were excellent as they outscored the Bobcats 20-5.
 DJ Sanders, the NCAA home run leader at 23, had three in the first two games including two grand slams in the second contest.
 The final game was the blueprint to beating the Ragin’ Cajuns: hold their hitting in check and do not give up home runs.
 It sounds pretty easy to do, but Louisiana is the best in the NCAA in home runs and runs scored as well as second in slugging percentage.

 Louisiana recorded just four hits in the 2-1 loss and DJ Sanders went 0 for 3 with two strikeouts.
 The Ragin’ Cajuns are still in first in the Sun Belt by 2.5 games and the team in second, Georgia State, is coming to Lamson Park for three games.